gaw1ik/Random-Forests-and-Computer-Vision-for-Classification-of-Defects-in-Silicon-Nanopillar-Arrays/README.md

 The training and evaulation sets are split 67% and 33% (respectively) at random.
 The classifier is fit to the training data and then used to make predictions on the evaluation dataset.
 The accuracies of those predictions for each defect type are then scored in terms of precision and recall.

+## Results and Discussion

-## Test Results Visualization:
+### Test Results Visualization:
-The images below show the classification predictions made by the model for 3 of the 7 defect types for the whole wafer.
+The images below show the classification predictions made by the model for 6 of the 7 defect types for the whole wafer (edge non-fill classification not shown).
 The results are visualized by gray'ing out the entire image of the wafer except for the device regions in which that particular defect was detected, which are given their normal RGB values.

 (hover to see titles).